ameesha726/Notes-App/README.md

 ---

 ## ✨ Features
-- 🔐 **User Authentication:** Sign up, sign in, and JWT-based secure access.
+-  **User Authentication:** Sign up, sign in, and JWT-based secure access
-- 🗒️ **Notes Management:** Create, read, update, and delete notes.
+-  **Notes Management:** Create, read, update, and delete notes
-- 🎨 **Responsive Frontend:** Clean UI built with Tailwind CSS and reusable components.
+-  **Responsive Frontend:** Clean UI built with Tailwind CSS and reusable components
-- ⚡ **State Management:** Managed using Zustand for simplicity and efficiency.
+-  **State Management:** Managed using Zustand for simplicity and efficiency
-- 🚀 **Backend API:** FastAPI with asynchronous MongoDB operations.
+-  **Backend API:** FastAPI with asynchronous MongoDB operations
-- 🔒 **Secure and Scalable:** JWT authentication and well-structured code.
+-  **Secure and Scalable:** JWT authentication and well-structured code

 ---